 Consider using a living, potted plant or tree instead of one from a tree farm.
 If you are able to cut your unflocked, real tree to fit inside your curbside green bin, the local haulers will accept it for compost.
 Otherwise, please call the Christmas Tree hotline at 707-565-3333 for home pickup by local non-profits ($7-10 donation suggested).

 Artificial trees are also a good alternative, as they can be reused each year – especially if you don’t have easy access to a curbside yard waste bin so that a real tree can be composted.
+If you can get an artificial tree secondhand, and use it for 10 years+, then you will have offset the carbon emissions from its production.
 Or if you’re looking to save some space, you can make a tree using sticks and twine like this one or even wine corks.

 Decorations